Kimskogfelter/Dala-signal-konsult-ab/README.md

 ### ISSUES

 - The form in the Booking page looks squished together in the firefox browser only.
 All the other pages looks like they should in firefox, edge and chrome
+- The IDE i was working with (Code Anywhere) have been very buggy during this time ive been working with this project.
+The last two weeks I couldnt see any changes I made unless I commited and pushed to Git.
+Which have made the project get many commits

 ### CREDITS